greg-raven/Impeachment-Chronicles/_posts/2018-08-22-cloud-of-illegitimacy-getting-bigger.md

 ---
-title: 'Cloud of illegitimacy getting bigger by the day'
+title: "Cloud of illegitimacy getting bigger by the day"
 layout: post
 author:
 - Hakeem Jeffries